Structure formation during phase transitions in strongly interacting matter: Condensation of Bose excitations in nonuniform state in uniformly moving media

 \subsection{Physical picture and general phenomenological treatment}

 The spectrum of excitations in the $^4$He is schematically shown in Fig. \ref{PitaevskiiCond} a).
-During a long time it was thought that the superfluidity is destroyed, if the superfluid moves uniformly with the speed $V$ larger than the Landau critical velocity $u_{\rm L} =\mbox{min} (\omega (k)/k)$ respectively a wall, cf. \cite{LP1981}.
+During a long time it was thought that the superfluidity is destroyed, if the superfluid moves uniformly with the speed $\vec{W}$ such that $|\vec{W}|$ is larger than the Landau critical velocity $u_{\rm L} =\mbox{min} (\omega (k)/k)$ with respect to a wall.
+The wall singles out the laboratory frame, with respect to which the motion is defined.
+Equivalently one can consider motion of a massive body with the speed $-\vec{W}$ in the superfluid, cf. \cite{Tilly-Tilly}.
 In case of the spectrum shown in Fig. \ref{PitaevskiiCond} a) the local minimum of the frequency is reached at $k=k_0\neq 0$.
-The criterion $V<u_{\rm L}$ is usually called the necessary condition for the superfluidity.
-However Pitaevskii \cite{Pitaev84} demonstrated that in case of the superfluid $^4$He moving in the capillary with $V>u_{\rm L}$ (in a nonrelativistic motion) there may appear additional condensate of excitations with $k=k_0\neq 0$.
+The criterion $W<u_{\rm L}$ is usually called the necessary condition for the superfluidity.
+However Pitaevskii \cite{Pitaev84} demonstrated that in case of the superfluid $^4$He moving in the capillary with $W>u_{\rm L}$ (in a nonrelativistic motion) there may appear additional condensate of excitations with $k=k_0\neq 0$.
 In \cite{V93jetp} the consideration was generalized for different media including relativistic systems provided the spectrum of excitations has the form shown in Figs. \ref{PitaevskiiCond} a) or b).
 Both uniformly moving and rotating bodies were considered.
-The spectrum of zero-sound excitations in Fermi liquids has the form shown in Fig. \ref{PitaevskiiCond} b), see discussion in previous Section.
-Possibility of the condensation of the Bose excitations in the moving Fermi liquids was considered in \cite{Vexp95}.
-Then Ref. \cite{BaymPethick2012} studied possibility of condensation of excitations (levons) in cold Bose gases.
-Condensation of excitations in moving $^4$He and superconductors was studied in \cite{Kolomeitsev:2016isb}.
-The results might be applicable to the description of various bosonic systems like superfluid $^4$He, ultra-cold atomic Bose gases, charged pion and kaon condensates in rotating neutron stars, and various superconducting fermionic systems with pairing, like proton and color-superconducting components in compact stars, metallic superconductors, and neutral fermionic systems with pairing, like the neutron component in compact stars and ultracold atomic Fermi gases.
-The Cherenkov radiation and shock waves in supersonic fluxes (e.g., shock wave appearing when an airplane overcomes sound velocity) are related phenomena.
-However in open systems produced excitations are not condensed.
+The spectrum of zero-sound excitations in Fermi liquids has the form shown in Fig. \ref{PitaevskiiCond} b), see discussion in Section \ref{ScalarSection}.
+Possibility of the condensation of the Bose excitations with $k_0\neq 0$ in the moving Fermi liquids was considered in \cite{Vexp95}.
+It was shown that Cherenkov-like radiation of strongly interacting excitations may form a Bose condensate with a non-zero wave vector.
+Explicit results were presented for pions and for various types of zero sounds in moving nuclear matter.
+Then Ref. \cite{BaymPethick2012} studied a possibility of the condensation of excitations with $k_0\neq 0$ (levons) in cold Bose gases.
+Condensation of excitations with $k_0\neq 0$ in moving $^4$He and superconductors was studied in \cite{Kolomeitsev:2016isb}.
+The results might be applicable to the description of various bosonic systems like superfluid $^4$He, ultra-cold atomic Bose gases, charged pion and kaon condensates in rotating neutron stars, and various superconducting fermionic systems with the pairing, like proton and color-superconducting components in compact stars, metallic superconductors, and neutral fermionic systems with the pairing, like the neutron component in compact stars and ultracold atomic Fermi gases.
+The photon Cherenkov radiation and shock waves in supersonic fluxes (e.g., shock wave appearing when an airplane overcomes sound velocity) are related phenomena.
+However in open systems produced excitations may run away instead of forming of the condensate.